SciCompMod/memilio/.github/pull_request_template.md

 If new third party software is used:
 * [ ] Did you pay attention to its license?
 Please remember to add it to the wiki after successful merging.
 If new mathematical methods or epidemiological terms are used:
-* [ ] Are new methods referenced ?
-Did you provide further documentation ?
-Has the glossary been updated ?
+* [ ] Are new methods referenced?
+Did you provide further documentation?
+Has the glossary been updated?
 The following questions are addressed in the documentation if need be:
 * [ ] Developers (what did you do?, how can it be maintained?)
 * [ ] For users (how to use your work?)